mxu4321/Team_Profile_Generator/README.md

 ## Usage

-use node js to excute in the terminal by the following command:
+use node js to execute in the terminal by the following command:
 ```
 node index.js
 ```